 1. Unsolicited SEO Offers

-These unsolicited SEO offers appear from generic free email accounts such as gmail.com or hotmail.com.
+Unsolicited SEO offers appear from generic free email accounts such as gmail.com or hotmail.com.
 Scammers use spiders to crawl for lists of urls and email accounts.
-They then send mass emails that aren’t even personalized with details about your website while making alarmist claims.
-Also, any legitimate SEO company would email you from their company email account, not a gmail account.
+They then send mass emails that aren’t personalized with details about your website while making alarmist claims.
+In addition, any legitimate SEO company would email you from their company email account, not a gmail account.
 Delete, delete, delete!

 2. Social Media and Organic Traffic Claims

-If the scammer did their research, they would give you specific examples of what your traffic currently is, and what they think you should be getting.
+If the scammer did their research, they would give you specific examples of what your traffic currently is.
+They should also express what they think you should be getting.

 3. Reference to Important Keyword Phrases

 If we were trying to get your SEO business we would let you know what your important keyword phrases are, and where you rank for them.
 Even just a few examples lend so much credibility to an SEO pitch.
 Without relevant examples, the email is just another one of those SEO scams.

 4. Social Media Sites Claims